-One member appointed by the Board of Selectmen for a term of three years.
+One member appointed by the Select Board for a term of three years.

-Should any of the committees, Commissions, Boards or Councils who have appointment authority under this chapter be no longer in existence for what ever reason, the appointment authority for that Committee, Commission, Board or council shall become the responsibility of the Board of Selectmen.
+Should any of the committees, Commissions, Boards or Councils who have appointment authority under this chapter be no longer in existence for what ever reason, the appointment authority for that Committee, Commission, Board or council shall become the responsibility of the Select Board.